-21 Lifting equipment:
+20 Lifting equipment:

 Any equipment used for lifting objects or people is maintained in a good condition.
-The frequency for inspection and testing will be in accordance with legal requirements outlined in the Lifting Operations and Lifting Equipment Regulations (LOLER)
+The frequency for inspection and testing will be in accordance with legal requirements outlined in the Lifting Operations and Lifting Equipment Regulations .

-22 Lone and isolated working:
+21 Lone and isolated working:

 Systems are implemented where employees work by themselves or in isolated parts of the building to help reduce the likelihood of injuries being caused and to enable assistance to be obtained if required.
+The school has a detailed guidance document regarding the management of lone working.

-23 Manual handling:
+22 Manual handling: